 Turkey is safe for female solo travelers.
 A solo trip to Türkiye is no more dangerous than visiting any other country alone.

-For sure, there are some spots where you may prefer to cover up a little more if you don’t want to attract unwanted attention, but that’s the extent of it.
+There are definitely some spots where you may prefer to cover up a little more if you don’t want to attract unwanted attention, but that’s the extent of it.

 If you’re keen to explore Türkiye on your own or go backpacking through Turkey alone, you’ll find the locals very friendly and eager to help.
-However, it does depend on where you go to a degree.
+However, it depends on where you go to get a degree.

 Turkey generally boasts low crime rates, making it a safe destination for women travelers.
 The key to enjoying your journey is staying aware of your surroundings, especially when it comes to petty theft in crowded spots.